gasql/DBStream/README.md

 ## Similarity

 The only similarity for now is Auto-seeding.
-But Auto-seeding is not independent.
-It's hard to use auto-seeding out of AG creation case, while DBStream is easy and flexible.
+DBStream is independent with tons of flexibility, while Auto-seeding is tightly coupled with Availability Group which introduces extra limiations such as MSSQL version, edition, WSFC, etc.

 ## Download